pseudonymous/better-better-booru/README.md

 Changelog
 ----------
+* Version 4.0:
+ * Added in support for displaying loli/shota posts in the comments pages.
 * Version 3.3:
  * Updated to work with Danbooru's new popular page layout.
  * Updated keyboard navigation in response to Danbooru's change to the "wasd" format and added an option to allow arrow navigation for pages.